martincohen/Punity/README.md

 - `main.c` - Example application using Punity.
 - `punity.h` - Punity's header file.
 - `punity.c` - Punity's source file.

+# TODO

+A list of tasks I keep with important changes planned to appear in upcoming releases.

+- Versioning scheme.
+- Clean up or even remove KEY_* constants?

+# Outstanding (involuntary) contributions

+- [@d7samurai](https://twitter.com/d7samurai) - I use a lot of his ideas and pieces of code reworked from C++ to C.

 # Thank you